 Over the course of 24-30 months, you’ll develop a thorough understanding of the food and drink industry.
 You’ll get to know all the vital processes and standards, and see why maintaining good practice is so important.
 Learning how to taste products and identifying their key attributes will be a significant part of your training.
 As will developing your knowledge of food science – including microbiology and chemistry – to help you appreciate the factors that influence taste, flavour and safety.

 On the way to achieving your Apprenticeship, you will acquire an L3 Diploma in Food Technology – a qualification that’s awarded by OAL and recognised by the industry.
-You'll also achieve other qualifications, such as an L3 Award in Food Safety, and an L3 Award in HACCP, which will help to boost your CV.
+You'll also achieve other qualifications, such as an Intermediate (L3 Award) in Food Safety, and an L3 Award in HACCP, which will help to boost your CV.